tommyli123/vaccineappointmentfinder/README.md

 }

 ```
+* adjust the webbot script
+Each script is highly customized to the latest state of the site page layout and the options provided.
+XPath is used to identify the elements such as answers to your medical conditions to declare your elibility for a vaccine appointment.
+You need to adjust the options by using `chrome > developer tool`, CTRL-F and type in the xpath element to locate the options picked and make adjustment for your own answer choice accordingly.

 # Run
 Execute the corresponding health provider site webbot script, it will show the appointments and pause for the delay time * 10.
 During the pause time,